10 REASONS WHY DECLUTTERING IS HARD

 Decluttering gets easier with practice so just dive in and get started!

 You could also start your decluttering in an easy place such as the bathroom, just until you find your feet.
 Tackling clutter hot-spots like the garage or attic when you’re just getting started is probably going to put you right off!

 #6 Decluttering is a waste of money

 Personally, I think that the waste of money happens when you purchase the item in the first place instead of when you get rid of it, so try thinking of it that way if it helps.

-If you’re really worried about wasting money then consider selling your unwanted items and you’ll get some money back.
-If they’re high value items and in great condition, then you’d be silly not to.
+If you’re really worried about wasting money then consider selling your unwanted items and you’ll get some money back, especially if they’re high value items and in great condition.

 Generally, however, I’d always suggest people donate or recycle their unwanted items so you don’t get bogged down by the whole selling process.
 And, what do you do with your unwanted items whilst you’re waiting for them to sell?